morrownr/USB-WiFi/The_Short_List.md

 Criteria to make The Short List:

 1. Uses an In-kernel driver (adapter is plug and play).
-2. Has either a well documented track record or my own testing experience.
+2. Has either a documented track record or my own testing experience.
 3. Is available to purchase as a new product.

 USB WiFi adapters come in various shapes, sizes and speeds.
 Their capabilities